ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: The mapping of the FLAC framing and `CodecPrivate` is described in [@!RFC9639, section 10.2].

+Initialization: All FLAC data before the first audio frame; see [@!RFC9639, section 10.2].

 ### A_MLP

 Codec ID: A_MLP